Breadcrumb Navigation Examined: Best Practices & Examples

 The most common and instinctual placement for breadcrumbs is within the top of a page.
 This allows users to find the breadcrumbs in an uncomplicated manner and make use of them accordingly.

-If you do decide to use breadcrumbs make sure that you use them across your entire website.
-Giving users breadcrumbs on some pages and not others will only confuse and frustrate them.
-(One prime example of this is Amazon as they remove breadcrumbs from the individual product pages.)
+If you do decide to use breadcrumbs, make sure that you use them across your entire website.
+Giving users breadcrumbs on some pages, and not others will only confuse and frustrate them.

-Breadcrumbs should always start with the home page and degrade to the currently page.
-In doing so your breadcrumbs need to go from the highest level to the lowest level one step at a time.
+Breadcrumbs should always start with the home page and degrade to the current page.
+In doing so, your breadcrumbs need to go from the highest level to the lowest level one step at a time.

-If you have pages that fall under two or more categories you may not want to use breadcrumbs on your website.
+If you have pages that fall into two or more categories, you may not want to use breadcrumbs on your website.
 Trying to place a page under two or more categories will likely only produce unclear breadcrumbs and puzzle the user.
 Make sure your website has an organized hierarchy and is displayed accordingly through your breadcrumbs.

 There is no need to make the last item of a breadcrumb list a link because it is the current page being viewed.
 Creating a link here will only confuse users, especially when they click on it and are not taken to a new page.